Chakit22/Zustand-V-S-Context/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the application.

-## Go to the console logs and have a look at which function re-renders and which function do not.
+## Go to the console logs and have a look at which function re-renders and which functions do not.